 Professor Helen J Swift

 Helen Swift’s research interests straddle the late medieval and early modern periods, looking at the poetics of vernacular literature between 1330 and 1550.
 Her work is interdisciplinary, in that it often involves visual studies of text-image relationships, as well as studying the history of the book in this period of transition between manuscript and print cultures.
 She also integrates critical theory into her work as a tool for opening up new perspectives on earlier literature to modern readers.
 Her first book examined the literary and rhetorical structures of literary defences of women written by men in the period after Christine de Pizan.
-Her second book looks at questions of identity construction and narrative voice in late medieval France through the lens of literary epitaphs, in response to the question: who am I when I am dead?
+Her second book looked at questions of identity construction and narrative voice in late medieval France through the lens of literary epitaphs, in response to the question: who am I when I am dead?
 It featured as a TORCH ‘Book at Lunchtime’ in October 2017, and was highly commended as runner-up for the Society for French Studies R. Gapper Prize 2017.

 She enjoys working in several collaborations.
 She has, for instance, participated in the MARGOT project, based at the University of Waterloo, Canada, in the SIEFAR project ‘Discours sur l’égalité des femmes et des hommes’, and in a British Academy-sponsored group on ‘Text/Image Relations in Late Medieval French Culture’.
 She also co-ran, with Prof Sophie Marnette, a research group on ‘Voices in Medieval French Narrative’, funded by a British Academy Small Grant.

 Recently, Helen collaborated with Dr Jessica Goodman on the topic of death, including a recent workshop hosted by TORCH under their headline ‘Humanities and Identities’ series: ‘Whither Death?’
 Hear Jess and Helen’s podcast about the event.
 She also spoke at the 2019 Oxford Lieder Festival on ‘Who Am I When I Am Dead?’